Key Facts

 When to Use

-- •When calculating the average speed of a round trip or multiple segments of a journey.
+- •When calculating the average speed of a journey with multiple segments covering the same distance at different speeds.

 How It Works